Forest Lake management plan

 About the project

 A two-and-a-half-year program is underway to improve the health of Forest Lake.
-This includes the following measures to reduce sediment and nutrient levels in the lake and enhance water movement – key elements in reducing the conditions that support algal blooms.
+This includes the following potential measures to reduce sediment and nutrient levels in the lake and enhance water movement – key elements in reducing the conditions that support algal blooms.

 - The design and implementation of water aeration and circulation devices.